sushmav18/aws-eks-kubernetes-masterclass/01-EKS-Create-Cluster-using-eksctl/01-02-Create-EKSCluster-and-NodeGroups/README.md

 ## Step-02: Create & Associate IAM OIDC Provider for our EKS Cluster
 - To enable and use AWS IAM roles for Kubernetes service accounts on our EKS cluster, we must create &  associate OIDC identity provider.
+- An OIDC provider in EKS (Elastic Kubernetes Service) enables IAM roles to be assumed by Kubernetes service accounts using the OpenID Connect (OIDC) authentication mechanism.
+This is crucial when you want to assign fine-grained IAM permissions to pods without using node IAM roles (which apply to all pods on a node).
+- You create an IAM role with a trust policy that allows it to be assumed by a Kubernetes service account.
+Kubernetes workloads (pods) can then access AWS services using this IAM role.
+No need to share AWS credentials inside the pod.
 - To do so using `eksctl` we can use the  below command.
 - Use latest eksctl version (as on today the latest version is `0.21.0`)
 ```